 The GEW2017 in Israeli schools that teach entrepreneurship is featured in ceremonies, events and lectures of guest entrepreneurs.
 This year, it was held during 12-19.11.2017.

-These are the schools that are preparing to mark the 2017 Global Entrepreneurship Week with the encouragement of the Entrepreneurship for Kids Program:
+These are the schools that are preparing to mark the week with the encouragement of the Entrepreneurship for Kids Program:

-Events from schools marking the Global Entrepreneurship Week 2017:
+Events in the schools that marked Global Entrepreneurship Week 2017:

 Hebrew Academy School, Miami Beach, Florida

-This year, for the first time, the Jewish school Hebrew Academy joins the schools in Israel and mark the Global Entrepreneurship week in an online lecture of Ofer Forrer, a volunteer of the Israeli spacecraft.
+This year, for the first time, the Jewish school Hebrew Academy joined the schools in Israel and marked the Global Entrepreneurship week in an online lecture of Ofer Forrer, a volunteer of the Israeli spacecraft.

-In his lecture, Ofer explains about the competition sponsored by Google, how Israeli joined this competition and its odds of winning it.
+In his lecture, Ofer explains about the competition sponsored by Google, how Israeli joined this competition and its chances of winning it.

 Fourth graders made a video "If I were an inventor ..." that presents their lovely ideas for projects:

 This is the third year that the "Ilanot" School marks the Global Entrepreneurship Week.

 Sharon Mualem was among the guest entrepreneurs who came to the school.
 Sharon told the students about the social project that she established in the name of "Tal of Hope", which helps children in need of a kidney transplant.
 She also exposed them to the process of developing the EVT project, a sports website that allows everyone to train from home, as if they were in the gym.